FIRST® LEGO® League Challenge Resources

 Innovation Project Tips (link) - tips from the IET on the Innovation Project; use these alongside the information in the Engineering Notebook

-Multimedia Resources (pdf) - pages 7 to 10 include links that may be useful when exploring topics for the Innovation Project
+Multimedia Connections (pdf) - pages 9 to 15 include links that may be useful when exploring topics for the Innovation Project

 Frequently Asked Questions